Abu al-Hasan Ali ibn Uthman: Revolt and death

+Ruins of his mausoleum in the Marinid necropolis of the Chellah archeological site.

 However, Abu al-Hasan went too far in attempting to impose his authority over the Arab tribes.
 They revolted and in April 1348 defeated his army near Kairouan.
-His son, Abu Inan Faris, who had been serving as governor of Tlemcen, returned to Fez and declared that he was the sultan.
+His son, Abu Inan Faris, who had been serving as governor of Tlemcen, returned to Fes and declared that he was the sultan.
 Tlemcen and the central Maghreb revolted.
 The Zayyanid Abu Sa'id Uthman II was proclaimed king of Tlemcen.

 Abu al-Hasan's fleet was wrecked on its homeward journey by a tempest off Bougie, and the once mighty sultan was left stranded in the heart of enemy territory.
 Abu al-Hasan escaped capture and made his way to join his partisans in Algiers.
 He managed to gather enough forces to attempt a march to recover Tlemcen, but was defeated by the resurgent Abdalwadid princes near the Chelif River.

 As many of his former supporters defected, Abu al-Hasan was forced to proceed to Sijilmassa, in southern Morocco, which he hoped to use as a base to recover his sultanate.
 But Abu Inan's armies descended on the area, forcing Abu al-Hasan to flee with what remained of his supporters to Marrakesh.
 In May 1350, Abu Inan defeated Abu al-Hasan on the banks of the Oum er-Rebia.
 With Abu Inan on his heels, Abu al-Hasan fled into the high Atlas Mountains, taking refuge among the Hintata tribes.
 Broken, ill and without resources, the once-mighty Abu al-Hasan, finally agreed to abdicate in favour of Abu Inan in late 1350 or early 1351.

 Abu al-Hasan died in May 1351, still in his Atlas mountain hideout.
 His body was transferred by Abu Inan, allegedly with great public mourning, to the Marinid necropolis at Chellah.

 In 1352 Abu Inan Faris recaptured Tlemcen.
 He also reconquered the central Maghreb.
 He took Béjaïa in 1353 and Tunis in 1357, becoming master of Ifriqiya.
-In 1358 he was forced to return to Fez due to Arab opposition, where he was strangled to death by his vizier.
+In 1358 he was forced to return to Fes due to Arab opposition, where he was strangled to death by his vizier.